teddywing/chouette-core/INSTALL.md

 bin/webpack-dev-server // Launch webpack server to compile assets on the fly bundle exec rails server // Launch rails server
 ```

-You need to have an account on [STIF Portail](http://stif-portail-dev.af83.priv/) to connect to the Rails application.